ducast/EasyTraining/README.md

 # EasyTraining
-Physical training series manager app with time follower for trainers and instructors.
+Physical training series manager app with time follower for trainees and instructors.